Originally published February 2018

 Establish clear rules for documentation

 Supervising physicians are responsible for instructing the scribe on how to document properly, in accordance with the statutory and professional obligations of physicians.
-In addition to the legislative requirements for keeping records, medical regulatory authorities (Colleges) have policies and guidelines for medical records, and physicians need to ensure scribes follow these.
+In addition to the legislative requirements for keeping records, Colleges have policies and guidelines for medical records, and physicians need to ensure scribes follow these.

 While there is little specific guidance on using a scribe, it is generally expected that the record will clearly identify the medical scribe who made the original entry (i.e. provide the scribe’s name) and whether the physician reviewed the note.